The Art and Science of Recruitment for Evaluative Studies

 Representative sampling: Beyond demographics to behavior

 The UX community has evolved beyond the naive assumption that demographic representativeness equals research validity.
-Modern representative sampling focuses on what truly matters: behaviors, contexts, and use cases that align with your research questions.
+Modern representative sampling focuses on what truly matters: behaviors, contexts, and use cases aligned to the research question.

-Translate these into screeners that assess behavior without revealing the “right” answers, and use quotas or stratification to ensure coverage across meaningful segments such as novice versus power user or iOS versus Android.
-Well written screeners improve data quality, reduce bias, and save time.
+Translate this into screeners that assess behavior without revealing “right” answers, and use quotas or stratification across meaningful segments like novice vs. power user or iOS vs. Android.
+Well-written screeners improve data quality, reduce bias, and save time.

 The science: Systems and metrics that scale